Please Note: This class has an adjusted schedule (originally Jan. 13 to March 10, 2019 with no Feb. 17 session).

-Please Note: The January 20 session of this class is meeting off-site at the Union Station Starbucks for in-the-field shooting.
+The January 20 session of this class is meeting off-site at the Union Station Starbucks for in-the-field shooting.
+Remainder of class schedule will be discussed at this session.

 Location, location, location: It counts as much for photographers as realtors.
 Choosing a promising spot—and knowing how to make the most of its creative possibilities—is where great on-location shoots begin.
 If you want to take better photos wherever you travel, this is the class for you.